-For a Peptide Mass Fingerprint, the EST databases are not available.
+For a Peptide Mass Fingerprint, spectral libraries and NA databases are not available.
 It makes no sense to search a set of peptide masses against EST because the entries are just short stretches of sequence, not complete proteins.

 For a Sequence Query or an MS/MS Ions Search, on the free, public Mascot server, you must search one of the protein databases before searching an EST database.
-A search of a non-identical protein database takes only a fraction of the time of an EST search.
 If the protein database search fails to produce a positive match, the master results page will allow you to repeat the search against an EST database.

 The Taxonomy parameter allows searches to be limited to entries from particular species or groups of species.
 This can speed up a search, and ensures that the hit list will only contain entries from the selected species.
 If the search data are marginal, and you are completely confident of the origin of the protein, this can help bring a weak match to the top of the list.